stomt/stomt-javascript-sdk/README.md

 ### updateCreateFile

-You can use the `updateCreateFile()` method to set a new file for the Create Widget.
+You can use the `updateCreateFile(file)` method to set a new file for the Create Widget.
 The next times a STOMT is created this file is attached.
 ```JavaScript
 Stomt.push(['updateCreateFile', file]);
 ```